yuval-herman/raylib-game/PLAN.md

 ### File/Folder structure

 - Two external folders are confusing.
 Either compile them as libraries as well or rename one of the folders

-### Build system

-- The build system is a bit messy.
-No need to rewrite from scratch, but there is a need to extract reused functionality, clean macros and tidy up a bit